chastell/practicing-ruby/persisting-relations.md

-For a similarly unobtrusive way to _query_ a collection, [Ambition](http://defunkt.io/ambition/) – unfortunately, also currently unmaintained, although I heard the DataMapper adapter is getting some love – provides a way to do Ruby-like queries against any supported persistence store.
+For a similarly unobtrusive way to _query_ a collection, [Ambition](http://defunkt.io/ambition/) – unfortunately, also currently unmaintained, although I heard its DataMapper adapter is getting some love – provides a way to do Ruby-like queries against any supported persistence store.

 Compare an example query against an ActiveRecord-supported store: